-Direct rail services run from the Rossio Station in Lisbon’s Baixa to Sintra train station.
+Direct rail services run from Rossio Station in Lisbon’s Baixa to Sintra railway station.
 Use the Viva Viagem card to pay for the journey.

 There are at least four trains per hour during the day.
 The journey takes about 40 minutes.
 There are no reserved seats on any urban train from Lisbon to Sintra, and tickets cannot be bought online.

-The Sintra train station is a comfortable 10 minute walk from the town centre (1km).
-The Pena National Palace and the Moors Castle, however, are located on a steep hill about 5km from the town centre.
-You can take the touristic bus 434 from Sintra train station to the Pena National Palace and the Moors Castle, which operates on a hop-on hop-off system.
+Sintra station is a comfortable 10-minute walk (about 1km) from the town centre.
+Pena National Palace and the Moors Castle, however, are located on a steep hill, 5km from the town centre.
+You can take bus 434, which operates on a hop-on hop-off system.
 Tickets can be bought on board.